Shark attack: Types of attacks

 Shark attack indices use different criteria to determine if an attack was "provoked" or "unprovoked."
 When considered from the shark's point of view, attacks on humans who are perceived as a threat to the shark or a competitor to its food source are all "provoked" attacks.
-Neither the International Shark Attack File (ISAF) nor the Global Shark Attack File (GSAF) accord casualties of air/sea disasters "provoked" or "unprovoked" status; these incidents are considered to be a separate category.
+Neither the International Shark Attack File (ISAF) nor the Global Shark Attack File (GSAF) accord casualties of air/sea disasters "provoked" or "unprovoked" status.
+Rather, these incidents are considered a separate category.
 Postmortem scavenging of human remains (typically drowning victims) are also not accorded "provoked" or "unprovoked" status.
 The GSAF categorizes scavenging bites on humans as "questionable incidents."
 The most common criteria for determining "provoked" and "unprovoked" attacks are discussed below:

 Provoked attack

 Provoked attacks occur when a human touches, hooks, nets, or otherwise aggravates the animal.
 Incidents that occur outside of a shark's natural habitat, such as aquariums and research holding-pens, are considered provoked, as are all incidents involving captured sharks.
 Sometimes humans inadvertently provoke an attack, such as when a surfer accidentally hits a shark with a surf board.